This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure

 Gender roles are changing more than prior generations before where it was known as the father is the breadwinner and the mother being the homemaker.
 A 2015 survey by the Working Mother Research Institute, found that dads were more likely to help out around the house than previous generations of fathers before.
 Still, 79% of working mothers say they are responsible for doing the laundry, and mothers are twice as likely to take care of the cooking.

 I completely feel that if you both live in the house then you should share responsibilities.
 This is regardless if you are a millennial or another generation.
 I know some may say that if you are a stay-at-home mom or dad that they don’t work they should have more household responsibilities.
 Think about that statement again, please.
 They are caring for your child which includes cooking, clothing, cleaning, and more.
 Taking care of a little human, educating, entertaining, and more is very exhausting.

-As you know I am a full-time employee, mom, wife, blogger, and Norwex Independent Sales Consultant.
+As you know I am a full-time employee, mom, wife, and blogger.
 My husband is also a full-time employee with the government.
 We should share more responsibilities, but his commute outweighs mine since I work from home.
 I can tackle a lot of things before he gets home so we can spend quality time as a family.

 Why are parents spending more time with their children?

 A 2016 study published in the Journal of Marriage and Family found that mothers spend about an hour more taking care of their kids than mothers did back in 1965.
 Meanwhile, dads are spending almost an hour, up from about 16 minutes in 1965.

 A 2018 study by Capital Group found that millennials started talking to their kids about money sooner than Boomer’s parents did.
 In fact, 39% of millennial parents said they would start telling children at age 12 or younger to start saving early.